LoRaWanRelay/LoRaWanRelay/README.md

 * `RADIO_WITH_TCX0   = 1` Set To One if radio Board embeds a TCXO

 # NodeRed relay manager
-The project will also implement a very simple Relay manager running on a Node red Platform.
+The project also implements a very simple Relay manager running on a Node red Platform connecting to teh TTN network server.
 ![Relay Manager](http://lorae.ddns.net/Images/relaymanager.png)
 For this purpose, the Relay manager behaves as a LoRa gateway (we call it the relay virtual gateway).
 From the NS stand point, this new uplink comes directly from the sensor and has been received through a single LoRa gateway, which happens to be our virtual gateway.
 The data structure coming from that gateway has all the fields normally expected from one of the regular LoRA gateways of the network.
 The Relay is therefore transparent for the NS and does not require any modification of the Ns.